 Burning Man Information Radio (BMIR) 94.5 FM broadcasts travel, emergency and general information, and community programming 24 hours a day.
 BMIR will also be available on mobile devices via iHeartRadio.com, providing traffic reports three times an hour during entry and Exodus.
-Stop by BMIR between 12 pm and 4 pm daily to record promos for your events and happenings...
+Stop by BMIR at 5:30 & Esplanade between 12pm and 4pm daily to record promos for your events and happenings...
 Tell the city what you're up to!